 Am I merely judging people by comparing them to myself?

-Are creativity and art more worthy of admiration when the artist must struggle mightily to make it?
+Is creativity more worthy of admiration when the artist must struggle mightily to make it?

 I’m not sure.